PaperPrototype/Intro-to-Scripting-Games-Java/1 - Drawing/english.md

 Now what about all the numbers in the parenthesis `(100, 100, 100, 100)`?
 Those are x and y positions on the screen.

-X and Y start in the top left corner.
+X and Y start in the top left corner ands move out.
+Just like a graph in geometry!

 ![processing axis](/Assets/processing-axis.png)

-The first 2 numbers in `ellipse` are for the top left corner position of the circle.
+The first 2 numbers in `ellipse` comand are for the top left position of the circle.

 ![](/Assets/ellipse-top-left.png)